rp-coderer/bracket-rp/README.md

 Everything after the `;` would be identified as decorrative.

-It is required to **only contain one word and must me captitalized**.
+It is required to **only contain one word and must be captitalized**.

 If your string contains one word, it must be broken down to one and must be placed on other RP lines.